Listen to coyotes singing:

 Coyote encounter in an urban landscape

-Coyotes can become conditioned to humans after repeated encounters that result in food "rewards" - directly or indirectly from people.
-They learn to associate humans with food - like a vending machine, and might follow a person, or approach closely.
-These coyotes may even try to nip to acquire food.
+Coyotes can become conditioned to humans after repeated encounters that result in food "rewards" - directly or indirectly.
+They learn to associate humans with food - like a vending machine.
+They might follow or approach a for food.

+Human conditioned coyotes may even try to nip to acquire food.
 This "demand" behavior is similar to the jackals in Africa that will follow lions because they have learned lions lead to food.

 Food and or human conditioning is reversible!